Key Clinical Questions

 Does correcting inpatient hyperglycemia improve outcomes?
 In the noncritical care setting, this question has remained unanswered until recently.

 RABBIT Surgery was a dual-site randomized controlled trial of 211 patients with type 2 DM admitted to general surgery services.
 The intervention group received a basal-bolus regimen with glargine once daily and glulisine before meals with a goal premeal glucose of 100 to 140 mg/dL.
 The control group received sliding scale regular insulin four times daily for glucose >140 mg/dL.
 Mean glucose for the hospitalization was 157 versus 176 mg/dL in favor of the intervention.
 Proportion of patients with any glucose <40 mg/dL was 3.8% in the intervention group and 0% in the control group.
-Most importantly, the primary outcome, a composite of hospital complications including postoperative wound infection, pneumonia, respiratory failure, acute renal failure, and bacteremia, occurred in 24% in the control group and only 9% ...
+Most importantly, the primary outcome, a composite of hospital complications including postoperative wound infection, pneumonia, respiratory failure, acute renal failure, and bacteremia, occurred in 24% in the control group and ...